Will My Car Insurance Cover My Crash if I Was DUI?

 What Should I Do If My Insurer Refuses To Pay My DUI Expenses?

-It is important to speak with a car accident attorney in New York following a DUI accident.
+It is important to speak with a firm of skilled New York city car accident lawyers following a DUI accident.
 The case review and initial consultation are always free, which will help you explore your options for compensation.
-If your insurer is refusing to cover you, a lawyer can obtain a copy of your written policy, including any exclusionary clauses.
+If your insurer is refusing to cover you, a personal injury lawyer can obtain a copy of your written policy, including any exclusionary clauses.
 We can fight for your rights, particularly when your charges were dropped or reduced—contact us today at Rutter Mills to learn more.